ucsb/webguide/about.md

 organized the subcommittee, and served as its first chair.

 The WSG became a task-level subcommittee/working group reporting directly to the ITPG in Fall 2005.
-Work began on the initial version of the webguide shortly thereafter.
-In an effort to help departments/units prioritize efforts, the framework of the [Three Tiers](/tiers/) was adopted.
-The initial version was brought before the ITPG for acceptance in late 2006 and was finally approved by the ITB in January 2007.
+The initial version of the UCSB Web Standards Guide was brought before the ITPG for acceptance in late 2006 and was finally approved by the ITB in January 2007.